Key takeaways

 But you cannot date a condition.
 You can only date the pattern that exists now.

-This is the same self-trust issue inside dating with higher standards and less fantasy: can you let the present pattern matter more than the imagined future?
+This is the same self-trust issue inside A Week of Dating With Higher Standards and Less Fantasy: can you let the present pattern matter more than the imagined future?

 • How much time have we spent in reality?